 Have there been any significant outcomes from Recess?

-Yep!
-We've had people start companies, raise significant capital, break into VC, leave VC for ops, write novels, start podcasts, and go on all sorts of adventures.
+We've had people start companies, raise capital, transition into VC, leave VC to start a company, write novels, start podcasts, and go on all sorts of adventures.

 How can I contact you?